by Paul & Phillip D. Collins ©, June 17th, 2007

-Phillip D. Collins acted as the editor for The Hidden Face of Terrorism.
-He co-authored the book The Ascendancy of the Scientific Dictatorship, which is available at www.amazon.com.
-It is also available as an E-book at www.4acloserlook.com.
-Phillip has also written articles for Paranoia Magazine, MKzine, News With Views, B.I.P.E.D.: The Official Website of Darwinian Dissent and Conspiracy Archive.
-He has also been interviewed on several radio programs, including A Closer Look, Peering Into Darkness, From the Grassy Knoll, Frankly Speaking, the ByteShow, and Sphinx Radio.
+Phillip D. Collins acted as the editor for The Hidden Face of Terrorism and co-authored the book The Ascendancy of the Scientific Dictatorship with his brother Paul Collins.
+Both books are available at www.amazon.com.
+Phillip has also written articles for News With Views, Conspiracy Archive, and the Vexilla Regis Journal.

 In 1999, Phillip earned an Associate degree of Arts and Science from Clark State Community College.
 In 2006, he earned a bachelor’s degree with majors in communication studies and liberal studies along with a minor in philosophy from Wright State University.

 Phillip worked as a staff writer for a weekly news publication, the Vandalia Drummer, between late 2007 and 2011.
 During his tenure with the paper, he earned several accolades.